 14. How do I listen to previous episodes of the show?
 How many episodes are available?

-Every episode of The Paunch Stevenson Show is available on our Episodes page.
+Every episode of The Paunch Stevenson Show is available on our Episodes page for free.
 Browse each episode’s topics and when you find one that interests you, click the play button or download the MP3 file to listen to it.

-As an alternative, you can subscribe to The Paunch Stevenson Show for free.
+You can also subscribe to The Paunch Stevenson Show for free.
 To subscribe in iTunes, click here…or you can copy and paste our podcast RSS feed http://www.paunchstevenson.com/rss.xml into your RSS reader or “podcatching” program.
 New episodes will be downloaded automatically.

 15. When did The Paunch Stevenson Show materialize?